Upper Kinder starting information

 Our ELCs are licensed as Approved Long Day Care Centres through Mount Scopus Memorial College Early Learning Limited (ABN 44 611 377 881).
-By submitting the Child Care Subsidy form, we are able to process the government subsidy for you if your family is eligible.
+By submitting the Centreink CRN (Customer Registration Number) for you and your child when requested we are able to process the government subsidy for you if your family is eligible.

-Centrelink submits all subsidies directly to a child's ELC which reduces the out-of-pocket fees paid by families.
+Centrelink pays all subsidies directly to a child's ELC which reduces the out-of-pocket fees paid by families.

 As well as the Child Care Subsidy (CCS), families suffering temporary financial hardship or have a child at risk, amongst others, may also be eligible for the Additional Child Care Subsidy (ACCS).
 Further information is available via Centrelink.

 Fees and the fee policy are always available on the College website - click here to access - and will be updated each December for the following year.